Preventive Dentistry – Queen Creek, AZ

 If you don’t brush and floss on a daily basis, your teeth can develop cavities, but your gums are also in danger, too.
 Without consistent oral hygiene, they can get periodontal (gum) disease, a bacterial infection that can cause swelling, soreness, chronic bad breath, and even tooth loss.
 We check our patients for gum disease whenever they come to see us, and if we spot a sign of infection, we can treat it right away.

-Scaling & root planing can be used to eliminate the tartar deposits along the gum line that are the root cause of periodontal disease, and we can also comfortably remove infected tissue with our Solea laser.
+Scaling & root planing can be used to eliminate the tartar deposits along the gum line that are the root cause of periodontal disease, and we can also comfortably remove the infected tissue with our Solea laser.
 We can even protect a patient from reinfection using localized sulcular irrigation, which cleans and reduces the size of the small spaces between the teeth and gums where bacteria primarily likes to hide.